agustinjacob49/podcasts-search/README.md

 ## How to test in prod

 Open [this link](http://ec2-18-231-57-104.sa-east-1.compute.amazonaws.com:3000/) to view it in your browser.
+If its not working, maybe the instance in EC2 is off so please send me an email to jacobsen816@gmail.com to ask for a demo.

 ## How to run locally